pingcap/docs-dm/en/usage-scenario-shard-merge.md

     > **Note:**
     >
-    > The replication Requirements #4, #5 and #7 indicate that all the deletion operations in the `user` schema are filtered out, so a schema level filtering rule is configured here.
-However, the deletion operations of future tables in the `user` schema will also be filtered out.
+    > The migration Requirements #4 and #5 indicate that all the deletion operations in the `user` schema are filtered out, so a schema level filtering rule is configured here.
+And the deletion operations of tables participating in the future migration after the `user` schema will also be filtered out.

-- To satisfy the replication Requirement #6, configure the [binlog event filter rule](key-features.md#binlog-event-filter) as follows:
+- To satisfy the migration Requirement #6, configure the [binlog event filter rule](key-features.md#binlog-event-filter) as follows:

     ```yaml
     filters: